-Select this option if your ISP provides static IP information to you.
-You should set static IP address, IP subnet mask, and gateway address in the screen below (shown in Figure 4-8).
+Select this option if your ISP provides static IP information for you.
+You should set static IP address, IP Subnet Mask, and Gateway address in the screen below (shown in Figure 4-8).

 Each IP address entered in the fields must be in the appropriate IP form, which is four IP octets separated by a dot (x.x.x.x), such as 192.168.1.100.
-The Router will not accept the IP address if it is not in this format.
+The Modem Router will not accept the IP address if it is not in this format.